maxlavr/centos-7/reset_passwd/README.md

 	* init=/bin/sh
 	![img2](./imgs/2.png)
 	- frst of all start init process, but now you tell: "init" please load shell "/bin/sh"
+	* please type: CTRL+X, this is need to load
 3. ### Remout your "root /" to "ReadWrite":
 	* mount -o remount,rw /
 	![img3](./imgs/3.png)